 Project costs eligible for funding include design, right-of-way acquisition and construction.
-Applicants are encouraged to utilize their own funds or funds from other sources to pay for the costs of environmental documentation, design and all other "soft" costs.
-A detailed cost estimate of the materials and tasks needed to accomplish the activities for which TAP funds are being sought, must be presented as an attachment to the application.
+Applicants are encouraged to utilize local funds to pay for pre-construction activities such as preliminary design, final design, right of way and environmental documentation.
+A detailed cost estimate of each phase including the materials and tasks needed to accomplish the project for which TA Set-Aside funds are being sought, must be presented as an attachment to the application.
 Costs for Construction Inspection Services should be identified separately if funds are desired for this activity.
 The following costs are not eligible for participation: